Tzvet05/INDULC/README.md

 ### Example

-Here is an example of a valid block of INDUL code :
+Here is an example of a valid block of INDUL code (based on the example ISA file `data/isa.json`) :
 ```
 %define START	10					; starting value
 %define STEP	2					; step value

-		ILOD	r1,		START		; initialize r1 with START
+		LODI	r1,		START		; initialize r1 with START
-		ILOD	r2,		STEP		; initialize r2 with STEP
+		LODI	r2,		STEP		; initialize r2 with STEP
 loop:	SUB		r1,		r2,		r1	; definition of label "loop", r1 = r1 - r2
-		BRH		nz,		loop		; jump to the label "loop" if the result of the substraction is not 0
+		BRHI	nz,		loop		; jump to the label "loop" if the result of the substraction is not 0
 		HLT							; stop program execution
 ```